Documentation of ANGEL CONFERENCE 2019.

 - Special session: Migration

-You can find information about Goodenough College and the surrounding area, as well as on travel and accomdation options, on these pages.
+You can find information about the venue, Goodenough College, and the surrounding area, on these pages.

 - If you are an ANGEL member, but also an Early Career Researcher, you can book as ‘Early Career Researcher’.

 - We define ‘Early Career Researcher’ as a doctoral student or post-doc without a permanent position at a university.